mobileink/doc.HoTT/README.md

   whose constructors etc. are "internal" to the system; or something like that).
 This could use a more detailed elaboration.

+* What's the deal with induction and quantification?
+The relation between classic predicate logic and dependent type theory could be made more clear.
+Quantification, for example, is non-procedural in classic logic - you quantify over a domain conceptually, but you don't say *how* that is done - and type theory provides procedural analogues for the quantifiers.
+For non-specialists learning dependent type theory stuff like this really helps develop intuition.
+IOW one way of looking at the task is: given the essentially non-procedural concepts of set theory and classic logic that we all know and love, come up with a way of capturing the same basic ideas as procedures.

 * _a : A_ as analogue of proper noun plus description, e.g. King
   George, President Washington, General Custer, Seargeant York, Chicken George, Slick Willy, Ivan the Terrible, Joan of Arc, Crazy Eddy, maybe Joe Sixpack, Joe the Plumber, Law-school LIz, Commie Bryan, etc.

+* Gentzen on natural deduction.
+Prawitz.

 * Martin-Lof on judgment, proposition, assertion, etc.